 There are a lot of areas in Indonesia where pretty good little breeders breed fantastic koi ... but no thanks, we value quality AND safety; and we know what we're talking about ....
 We're just talking about the Samudra Koifarm!

-In general, there are koi in Indonesia as well as in Japan in every breed that have great potential, and there are koi that are left behind in the first few weeks.
+In general, there are koi in every breed in Indonesia as well as in Japan that have great potential, and there are koi that are left behind in the first few weeks.
 This is the breeder's part: the selection.

 The koi we get from our Koifarm are the ones with the best potential, but even here, after a few weeks, you can see that there are some of them which grow extremely and there are also some that do not grow so fast.

 The koi that we get from Indonesia have a huge size for their age.
 Of course, this is partly due to the predisposition just mentioned, but also because the fish swim there at very high temperatures the whole year.